 Empowering the Immune System to Prevent and Treat Disease

-VBI’s pipeline is comprised of vaccine and immunotherapeutic candidates developed by virus-like particle technologies to target two distinct, but often related, disease areas – infectious disease and oncology.
+VBI’s pipeline is comprised of vaccine and immunotherapeutic programs developed by virus-like particle technologies to target two distinct, but often related, disease areas – infectious disease and oncology.

-We prioritize the development of candidates for disease targets that are challenging, underserved, and where the human immune system, when powered and stimulated appropriately, can be a formidable opponent.
+We prioritize disease targets that are challenging, underserved, and where the human immune system, when powered and stimulated appropriately, can be a formidable opponent.

 Our pipeline is unified in the mission to achieve better health for all.

-Regulatory review for approval in U.S. and Europe ongoing
+Regulatory review for approval ongoing in Europe and Canada

 Phase 1 (Complete)